dastrix80/openhab1-addons/bundles/binding/org.openhab.binding.networkupstools/README.md

 Network UPS Tools (NUT) provides many control and monitoring features, with a uniform control and management interface.
 More than 100 different manufacturers, and several thousands of models are compatible.

-This binding lets you integrate NUT servers with openHAB.
+This binding lets you integrate NUT servers with openHAB and is a replacement for running the NUT Client, that is, only this binding is required to intergrate OpenHAB as a NUT Client.

 ## Binding Configuration